byui-db/itm220student/README.md

 # Setup
 1. Fork this repository to your own GitHub account.
 Only have one person do this (Teacher OR TA)
 2. Add this file to the `.gitignore` file.
+3. Uncomment all the weeks except the `week1` folder.
-3. Have the students pull this repository `onto the Desktop` in their AWS instance by using the GitHub Desktop application or clone it onto their personal machine.
+4. Have the students pull this repository `onto the Desktop` in their AWS instance by using the GitHub Desktop application or clone it onto their personal machine.
-4. If students are on a local machine, have them run the root.py file to grant access to the databases needed for the course.
+5. If students are on a local machine, have them run the root.py file to grant access to the databases needed for the course.
    * This will create a user and grant access to databases for the students to use.
    * On line 10, you may need to have the students change the password to their own password if on their local machine.